AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Declarations and Types
 ======================

-|SPARK| does not add any declaration or type to Ada 2012, but it restricts
+|SPARK| does not add any declarations or types to Ada 2012, but it restricts
 their usage.

 Declarations